OpenMonsterVision/blog/content/posts/how-to-make-money-using-grep-sed-and-awk.md

 ## A note about BSD tools vs GNU tools

 I started doing this on my macbook air, Mac OS X uses the bsd cousins of grep and sed.
 More and more, for various reasons I saw myself using ggrep and gsed, rather than grep and sed.
 Mostly because of how the BSD sed deals with new lines, and because on occasion I wanted to use PCRE regex with grep, ie the -P flag.
 Eventually I fully switched to a linux enviroment, using the GNU toolset.
-The final straw actually had nothing to do with the tools, the resolution\screen space on MacBook Air, didn't allow me to see the lines the way I wanted them.
+The final straw actually had nothing to do with the tools, the resolution\screen space on MacBook Air, didn't allow me to see the lines the way I wanted them in a vimdiff.
 So I switched to a debian system in the final rounds of the script.

 # Hey Guys Don't Forget about my poor cats